solid-contrib/gitter-solid/README.md

   1:1 chats in this program (only) are named  using an '@' sign followed by the gitter name of the person you are chatting with.

-  ## Places to store the
+  ## Places to store the chat

   It is imprtant to make sure that creating a copy of chat data in a solid pod does not guve anyone access to is who would not have access to it on gitter.
 Particularly, don't make any chat data public unless it was a public chat on gitter.

-  To make this easier, `gitters-solid` uses three different solid folder for each type of chat.
+  To make this easier, `gitter-solid` uses three different solid folder for each type of chat.
+  These locations are stored in your pod, in a gitter prefernces file.
+If you have not defined them already, gitter-solid will prompt you for them.
+  Give the whole URI.